Pressure Cooker Lingo. Say What?

 PIP – Pot in Pot – This means using another container inside of your Instant Pot.
 Since the Instant Pot does not get as hot during pressure cooking (up to 248F) as ovens while baking, you can use any oven-proof container such as glass, stainless steel, or silicone cups.

-So now that you know the terms, when we see them we can say…ahhh.
+So now that you know the terms when we see them we can say…ahhh.
 I get it.
-Thank you:)
+Now get started today!